HL7/fhir-ipa/input/pagecontent/index.md

 additional rules about the content based on national laws, regulations and accepted practice in order to support the provision of health in their healthcare system.

-Jurisdictions are encouraged to use this specification directly and may also publish their own patient access specifications that further refine the profiles in this implementation guide.
+<span class="bg-success" markdown="1">Jurisdictions are encouraged to use this specification directly and may also publish their own patient access specifications that further refine the profiles in this implementation guide. </span><!-- new-content -->

 <span class="bg-success" markdown="1">This project intends to create and maintain a registry of FHIR implementation guides consistent with IPA as countries adopt it in their national FHIR standards.
 {:.bg-info}